Land Information System

 The Soilscapes dataset

-Soilscapes is one of the most popular datasets available from NSRI - and to encourage a wider understanding of soils, web access to this data is now made freely accessible.
+Soilscapes is one of our most popular datasets - and to encourage a wider understanding of soils, web access to this data is now made freely accessible.
 Soilscapes does away with confusing terminology, enabling informed decision-making by non-soil scientists who need to understand soil and how it affects broad landscapes.
 Using the Soilscapes viewer, it is simple to build up a good understand of many fundamental soil-landscape processes for any region across England and Wales.
-The Soilscapes dataset is also available seperately to lease as one of the NSRI soil data products.
+The Soilscapes dataset is also available separately to lease as one of the Cranfield soil data products.

 What does the Soilscapes Viewer show?